 Oceania's alumni group network extends to some 11 groups - in Australia, New Zealand and Fiji.

 South America is well served by five alumni groups across the continent, from Colombia in the north to Argentina in the south.

 Sub-Saharan Africa is a region with numerous alumni spread at great distances.
-There are eight groups in the region.
+There are seven groups in the region.

 OUS Network Student Awards